DMTC76375/CLB_DEMO/README.md

 # Zero-Software Ultrasonic Distance Sensing — Use Case for Configurable Logic Block (CLB) Using the PIC16F13145 Microcontroller with MCC Melody

-This repository provides 1 project that implements a rangefinder using the HC-SR04, and displaying the results on a eight LED's.
+This repository provides one projects that implement a rangefinder using the HC-SR04, and displaying the results on a eight LED's.

 The CLB peripheral is a collection of logic elements that can be programmed to perform a variety of digital logic functions.
 The logic function may be completely combinatorial, sequential or a combination of the two, enabling users to incorporate hardware-based custom logic into their applications.

 The HC-SR04 is a standard ultrasonic sensor that can be used for object detection and distance sensing.
 This is accomplished by the transmitter sending a signal, and making a calculation based off the time it took the signal to get back to the reciever.

+The CLB will act as a logic handler, interpreting the HC-SR04 sensor data, and displaying it on eight LEDs.

 ## Related Documentation